mirrors-git/wg-peer/#wg-peer.md

 **\<peer\>** is the peer public key as shown by list command

 Configuration files for clients are saved in `/etc/wireguard/clients`.
-If there are multiple Wireguard interfaces, wg-peer chooses the first one listed by `wg show interfaces`.
+If there are multiple Wireguard interfaces, wg-peer chooses the first one listed by `wg show interfaces` (most likely `wg0`).

 ### Examples
 - list peers: `wg-peer l`